bunqCommunity/bunq-cli/README.md

 # bunq-cli
 An unofficial and open source CLI tool to quickly test API requests with the bunq API.

-Either use the test API requests interactively or use it directly in other command line tools and cronjobs.
+Either test API requests interactively or use it directly in other command line tools and cronjobs.

 ![Example usage gif](./assets/bunq-cli.gif)

 ## Features

  - Create and add funds to sandbox accounts within seconds
- - Send
+ - Send API requests and output to console or files as JSON

 ## Installation
 Clone and run `yarn` or`npm install`